Stefan Gleason (Florida) Sits Atop the 21st Century Gold Rush

 "People were concerned about inflation, government debt, economic disruption," Gleason said.
 "We were providing ideas of how to personally protect their assets."

-He founded Money Metals Exchange a year later.
-His target customer was the investor who wanted to diversify into hard assets and avoid a "dollar-centric" portfolio too reliant on government actions.
+He founded Money Metals Exchange a year later, recruiting his skilled younger brother Mike (also a Sigma Nu at Florida) and their entrepreneurial brother-in-law, Clint Siegner.
+Money Metals’ target customer was the investor who wants to diversify into hard assets and avoid an overly "dollar-centric" portfolio.

-Gold and silver were gaining interest at the time, and Gleason was concerned with "bait and switch" tactics in this sector.
-Dealers hired celebrities and influencers to help them sell rare gold and silver coins at prices astronomically above the "melt" value.
+Gold and silver were gaining interest at the time, and Gleason was concerned with "bait and switch" tactics in this sector, especially by those that advertise heavily on television.

-He recommends instead buying bullion items priced near the global price of the metal and making it part of a diverse investment strategy.
+He recommends instead buying bullion items, especially bars and rounds priced transparently and near the global price of the metal, and making it part of a diverse investment strategy.

 Gleason also advises investors to reject "normalcy bias" in thinking everything returns to the way it was in the past and to be skeptical of "expert" advice.

 "In the last few years, people have increasingly questioned the conventional wisdom from the supposed experts," Gleason said.
-"That's a good thing because experts often have their own agendas, and people should do more exploration on their own."
+"That's a good thing because these folks often have their own agendas, and people would be well served to do more investigation on their own."

 The Lessons of Sigma Nu

-Nearly 30 years after first pledging Sigma Nu at Florida, Gleason said the life lessons he learned in those four years shaped who he is today.
+Now 33 years since he pledged Sigma Nu at Florida, Gleason said the life lessons he learned in his college years shaped who he is today.

 "When I entered the workforce after graduation, I already understood dynamics of organizations and how to work with people I didn't agree with or necessarily like," he admits.
 "I think being a part of Sigma Nu made me far more prepared and successful as I launched into my career."